 Tom Cruise seems to have made it his personal mission to make movies that are as entertaining as possible, and the Mission: Impossible franchise has often been his best vehicle for that.
 Dead Reckoning is likely to be Cruise’s final outing as the character of Ethan Hunt, and we’ve already got something of a sense for how insane the stunt work in this project is going to be.
 Tom Cruise jumping off stuff is never not going to be must-see entertainment.

-- The 13 best movies on Disney+ to binge right now
+- The best movies on Hulu to watch in March